Nebraska Furniture Mart: History

 In 1989, at age 95, Mrs. B's family forced her into retirement.
 Unhappy with this and realizing that Buffett had not made her sign a non-compete agreement, Mrs. B started "Mrs. B’s Clearance and Factory Outlet" across the street from Nebraska Furniture Mart three months later.
 Two years later, "Mrs. B’s Clearance and Factory Outlet" was profitable and the third largest carpet outlet in Omaha.
 The following year, Buffett purchased the new store and merged it with the Mart.
 In 1994, the Mart added an electronics and appliance store.

 In 1998, at age 104, Mrs. B died, leaving behind the nation's largest home furnishings store.
 In 2000, Nebraska Furniture Mart bought Homemakers Furniture and opened the Mart's second location in Clive, Iowa.

 In 2003, the Mart opened its third store in Kansas City, Kansas' Village West complex.
 The opening of the Kansas City store was initially plagued with problems for nearly two years.
 The store was overwhelmed by the number of customers, which also caused deliveries to lag by more than 30 days.
 The problems multiplied, because the initial rush of customers never let up.
 Because of the initial difficulty in getting the large store up and running, NFM president Ron Blumkin initially told Warren Buffett that he never had plans to open another store.

 By 2011, this attitude had changed, and Nebraska Furniture Mart announced their fourth and largest location, in The Colony, Texas, which is a far north suburb of Dallas.
 The problems with the Kansas City location opening would lead to much more long-term planning in the eventual development and opening of the Texas location.
 The store, called the "Nebraska Furniture Mart of Texas", opened in 2015.

+In 2019, the company shortened its name to NFM, as the business decided to shift to expanding beyond the Midwest.